govuk-one-login/mobile-id-check-async/sts-mock/src/functions/dequeue/README.md

 # Dequeue events

-The Dequeue events functionality checks that messages sent from the Async Backend API are successfully received by the provisioned SQS queue.
+This provides functionality to retrieve events sent to the TxMA SQS.
+This can then be used to validate TxMA SQS events in the backend API test suite.

 ### Resources
 - Dequeue Lambda